taskcluster/taskcluster-client/README.md

 particular scope, as long as the underlying API performs more reliable authorization checks.

-If `options.localOnly` is true, then no network traffic is generated.
-This may reduce the amount of information available.
-If `localOnly` is not true, then the credential is used to make requests to the auth service to get accurate and up-to-date information.
-In this case, the scopes information is particularly unreliable and should not even be used for UI element display.

 ## Generating slugids
 In node you can rely on the `slugid` module to generate slugids, but we already need it in `taskcluster-client` and expose the preferred slugid generation